thesilentflare/C01-Chatbot-Project2019/docs/phase1/persona.md

 - Previous 7 years of as a QA Tester at the IT department of the ministries
 - Has worked as a Co-op Dev Ops at Oracle
 - Understands and works with mainstream new technology once in a while during her stay at the IT department
+- Aside from mainstream technology, she is inexperienced with most of the other more advance softwares that caters to experts
 - Owns an Apple phone and uses Siri for most day to day tasks
 - Owns a Amazon Echo and uses Alexa at home
 - Very rich father that is a very successful entrepreneur in the Tech industry
 - A desire to learn more and constantly improve herself
+- Wants to know more about various ChatBots and review the pros and cons of introducing them into the government

 Sample Persona 4:
 **Cina Berajy (Business Client)**